-For identified employees additional requirements to their variable remuneration awarded are applied according to L. 4261/2014 which has incorporated the Directive 2013/36/EU.
+For identified employees additional requirements to their variable remuneration awarded are applied according to L. 4261/2014, as in force which has incorporated the Directive 2013/36/EU as in force.

 7.1 Deferral, Retention and Method of Payment Requirements